kide-vm/kide/lib/vool/README.md

 in other words, ruby without the fluff.

-Possibly later other languages can compile to this level, eg by running in the same jvm.
+Possibly later other languages can compile to this level and use rx-file as code definition.

 ## Syntax tree